 Intimidated by pomegranates?

-Maybe you don’t “do” pomegranates.
+Maybe you don't "do" pomegranates.
 I used to be intimidated by them too.
 It seemed like such a pain and mess to get those seeds (arils) out.
 But a few years ago, I learned a technique that has me stocking up on them whenever I see a sale.
 I love the technique so much, I made a tutorial called, The Easy Way to Remove Pomegranate Seeds.
-Check it out, you own’t believe how EASY it is!
+Check it out, you won't believe how EASY it is!

 If you're a super gourmet cook and/or have plenty of time on your hands, throw a piece of fresh ginger and a stalk of lemongrass in your cart as well.
 If you're like me, a bit lazy and usually in a big hurry at this time of year, just pick up tubes of fresh ginger and lemongrass* while you're passing through the produce department.
 You probably have everything else you need for this delicious condiment/side.

 When you get home, go ahead and make the Easy Cranberry Pomegranate Sauce, as it's one of those wonderful recipes that can be put together days in advance.
 Begin by rinsing the cranberries and throwing them into a medium-size pot.
 Add water, sugar and honey and bring the whole works to a boil.
 Cook for 6 minutes, till the berries have popped and the sauce is thickened.
 Remove from heat, let it cool, then add the ginger, lemongrass and pomegranates.
 You're done!
 Well, except for one thing: take a taste... no, no, no, you can't eat the whole bowl now, it's for Thanksgiving, remember?